-Landlord law expert Tessa Shepperson explains everything about periodic tenancies, contract renewals, and what to do when your AST’s minimum term is about to expire!
+Find out everything about periodic tenancies, rolling contracts, renewals, and what to do when your AST’s minimum (fixed) term is about to expire.

-In the vast majority of cases, when a landlord rents out a property to a tenant, there will be a tenancy agreement which will specify a period of time which the tenancy will last for.
+When a landlord rents out a property to a tenant, there will usually be a tenancy agreement that specifies a period of time which the tenancy will last for.

 This period of time is the ‘term’ of the tenancy.
 Where the term is set out in the tenancy agreement, it is usual to refer to the agreement as ‘fixed term’, as it will be for a fixed period of time.
 This will normally be for six months or a year.
 Less commonly, it can be for other periods of time.

 But what happens when this period of time ends?
-This very much depends on what happens at that time.
+Let’s go through the different scenarios.

 If the tenants move out at the end of the fixed term, the tenancy ends.
 It will no longer exist.
 This is under a rule quaintly known by lawyers as ‘effluxion of time’.